In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 To learn more about using the Jetpack plugin, go here:

-This theme may be using default widgets.
+This theme is probably using default widgets.

 Widget Accessibility Mode

-If, for some reason, you find that you are unable to drag-and-drop widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still use widgets if you enable Accessibility Mode.
+If, for some reason, you find that you are unable to drag-and-drop widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), then you can still use widgets if you enable Accessibility Mode.

-How To Enable Accessibility Mode For WordPress Widgets
+How To Enable Accessibility Mode For Widgets

 (WordPress Widgets Menu)

-Click on Screen Options on the top right hand corner of your screen …
+Click on Screen Options on the top right hand corner of the screen …

 Click on Enable accessibility mode …

-(Enable accessibility mode)
+(Turn on accessibility mode)

-If you click on a Widget’s Add link in the Available Widgets section …
+Click on a Widget’s Add link in the Available Widgets section …

-Click Save Widget to add the widget to your Active Widgets section, or click the Cancel button to return to the previous screen …
+Click Save Widget to add the widget to your Active Widgets section, or the Cancel button to return to the previous screen …

-A screen will display your selected widget with options for changing the widget’s settings.
+A screen displays the selected widget with options for modifying the widget’s settings.

-Click on Disable accessibility mode in the Screen Options section to restore the drag & drop functionality to your Widgets …
+Click on Disable accessibility mode in the Screen Options section to go back to using drag-and-drop …

-Create Your Own Custom Sidebar Widgets – A Simple Cheat
+Creating Your Own Custom Sidebar Widgets – A Simple Cheat

-Most widgets will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area when you install a new plugin on your site.
+Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area by plugins that you install on your website.

 Select and copy everything to your clipboard…